-Man charged with murder, attempted murder in Howard Street shooting
+Man charged with murder, attempted murder outside music-recording studio

-INDIANAPOLIS (WISH) — A 20-year-old Indianapolis man was scheduled to be formally charged Wednesday with the murder of a 23-year-old man and the attempted murder of another person on Tuesday.
+INDIANAPOLIS (WISH) — A 20-year-old Indianapolis man was scheduled to be formally charged Wednesday with the murder of a 23-year-old man and the attempted murder of another person who were leaving a music-recording studio on Friday.

-Jason Powell is preliminarily accused of fatally shooting Shannon Ramone Campbell Jr. The person who Powell was accused of attempting to murder was not identified in a news release from Indianapolis Metropolitan Police Department.
+Jason Powell was preliminarily accused of fatally shooting Shannon Ramone Campbell Jr., who the coroner said died from multiple gunshot wounds.

+The person who Powell was accused of attempting to murder was not identified in a news release from Indianapolis Metropolitan Police Department or in court documents obtained by News 8.

 IMPD was called just after 3:35 p.m.
 Friday to a report of a person shot in the 1800 block of Howard Street.
 That is a residential area a few blocks south of West Morris Street on the city’s near-southwest side.